mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel-tcp.md

   received an ICMP packet while trying to create the associated TCP connection.
 The Error Payload contains the packet.
 - Malformed TLV (0x2): This code indicates that a received TLV was not successfully parsed or formed.
-A peer receiving a Connect TLV with an invalid IP address MUST send an Error TLV with this error code.
+A peer receiving a TCP Connect TLV with an invalid IP address MUST send an Error TLV with this error code.
 - Network Failure (0x3): This codes indicates that a network failure prevented the establishment of the connection.